Film: The Beastmaster

 - Fan Disservice: All over the place, but particularly with the grotesque witches.

-- Fish out of Water: The key premise of Beastmaster 2: Through the Portal of Time; Valley Girl meets Barbarian Hero in a fantasy world, and Barbarian Hero teaming up with Valley Girl in The Real World.
+- Fish out of Water: The key premise of Beastmaster 2: Through the Portal of Time; Valley Girl meets Barbarian Hero in a fantasy world, and Barbarian Hero teaming up with Valley Girl in Real Life.

 - Follow the Leader: The film is clearly imitating the success of Arnie's run as Conan the Barbarian, hence why it disposes of all of the plot Andre Norton's science-fiction novel, which involved a clash between settlers on a human colony world and the local natives, investigated by the Beastmaster (named Hosteen Storm, not Dar.)
 About the only thing that remains is a guy with a psionic link to a hawk, two ferrets (meerkats in the original book) and a large cat.

 - The Horde: The tribe who allies with Maax

 - Jerkass: King Zed towards Dar, until he realized he's the son he lost.

 - No Animals Were Harmed: Sadly averted.
 Sultan, the tiger who played Ruh in the first movie, died two years later due to being poisoned by the dye they used to make him appear black.
 As a result, the sequel featured a tiger without dye.

 - Noisy Nature: Kodo and Podo are ferrets.
 Ferrets don't make anything approaching the sounds that the animals in the film make.

 - Non-Indicative Name: The subtitle of the sequel is Through the Portal of Time despite the fact that Kyranna explicitly states that it's a dimensional portal and no time travel is involved.